gitstanhub/test-automation-experiment-owner/README.md

 gradle clean test -Denv=remote -Dcountry=uk
 ```

 &#42; A Moon instance is required for remote run.
-You can roll out new localhost Moon instance on MacOS:
+You can create new localhost Moon pod on MacOS:

 1. Launch Docker Desktop and enable Kubernetes in the settings.